 Bangs are a great way to frame your face.
 Depending on the type of bangs you have ex: French braid bangs, Dutch braid bangs etc they can either soften your look or create a body and stark edgy style.

 If you fancy a temporary change, are growing out your bangs or are fed up with them being in your face, then consider braiding them!
 Braided bangs also a cooling and comfortable look for those hot summer days.

-There are different types of braids for hair: a regular three-strand braid, the fishtail braid, the French braid, the upside-down braid, the Dutch braid, the Milkmaid braid, and the four-strand braid.
+There are different types of braids: a regular three-strand braid, the fishtail braid, the French braid, the upside-down braid, the Dutch braid, the Milkmaid braid, and the four-strand braid.
 The best thing to do is play around until you find a braid that you love and are comfortable doing and it will see you through many hairstyles.

 1. Feminine Flourish